dennis2018/Create-a-Simple-and-Secure-Node-App-Part-2/README.md

 ```
 At this moment, there is no controller to handle the GET /login endpoint in your API.
 The goal for that endpoint is to manage everything related to authenticating a user, that is, verifying the identity of a user.

--- Saying that implementing authentication is challenging is not done with an effort to promote gatekeeping or FUD (fear, uncertainty, and doubt).
+Saying that implementing authentication is challenging is not done with an effort to promote gatekeeping or FUD (fear, uncertainty, and doubt).
 The process of authentication itself is fairly straightforward; however, what is complex is implementing correctly and securely each step of the process and following best practices as suggested by OWASP which includes:
--- Implementing proper password strength controls such as password length, complexity, and topology.
+- Implementing proper password strength controls such as password length, complexity, and topology.
--- Implementing secure password recovery mechanisms.
+- Implementing secure password recovery mechanisms.
--- Storing passwords in a secure fashion which includes hashing passwords with a salt.
+- Storing passwords in a secure fashion which includes hashing passwords with a salt.
--- Transmitting passwords only over TLS or other strong transport.
+- Transmitting passwords only over TLS or other strong transport.
--- Implementing correctly authentication and error messages that mitigate user ID and password enumeration.
+- Implementing correctly authentication and error messages that mitigate user ID and password enumeration.
--- Preventing brute-force attacks.
+- Preventing brute-force attacks.

+These authentication best practices address different attack vectors and mitigate vulnerabilities in the authentication process that could compromise the identity of your users.
+Technically, your team can implement all of these authentication steps; ideally, you delegate the responsibility of strong authentication to an identity platform such as toody.

+## Identity as a service